 When you eat proteins like poultry, fish, meat, and eggs, your stomach secretes hydrochloric acid and the enzyme pepsin to break down the food in a highly acidic environment.
 When you eat starches like potatoes or bread, your stomach secretes the enzyme ptyalin to create an alkaline condition.

 In the kitchen: Pair poached fish with stir-fried vegetables, roasted chicken with a leafy green salad and/or a non-starchy vegetable soup.
-Or try a salad that has veggies that are steamed and chilled (broccoli, cauliflower, green beans plus also a variety of raw vegetables (shredded carrots, cucumber, yellow squash) with lightly grilled salmon and a lemon-garlicy dressing.
+Or try a salad that has veggies that are steamed and chilled (broccoli, cauliflower, green beans, plus also a variety of raw vegetables, like shredded carrots, cucumber, or yellow squash), with lightly grilled salmon and a lemon-garlicy dressing.

-There are four grain-like seeds on The Body Ecology Program: amaranth, quinoa, buckwheat and millet.
-These ancient grains are high in protein, gluten-free, rich in B vitamins and feed the beneficial bacteria in your inner ecosystem.
-Read more about the risks of consuming conventional grains and how to prepare Body Ecology grains at home.
+There are four grain-like seeds on The Body Ecology Program: amaranth, quinoa, buckwheat, and millet.
+These ancient grains are high in protein, gluten-free, and rich in B vitamins, and they feed the beneficial bacteria in your inner ecosystem.

 In the kitchen: Make hearty millet casserole with a green leafy salad and yellow squash sautéed in butter.
 Or try acorn squash stuffed with curried quinoa with the ocean vegetable hijiki and onions.
 Warming grain soups are also good, especially in winter.